mousetail/Byte-Heist/doc/Intro_to_Code_Golf.md

 | Train architecture and readable code | Train mathematics |
 | Very satisfying when you finally solve a challenge | Very satisfying when you finally solve a challenge |

-**You don't need to care about your score** Optimising your score is optional.
+**You don't need to care about your score.** Optimising your score is optional.
 Feel free to submit fully commented solutions if you prefer to code that way.
-Especially restricted source.

 ## How to have the most fun